|

 Thanks

-you should take a fire extinguisher with
+to poor manufacturing practices maybe you should take a fire extinguisher with

 you on your next bus trip: